 Entities operating within the scope of the IBC benefit from one of the most advantageous tax regimes in the European Union:

 Companies must begin their activity within a period of six months from the date of licensing, in the case of international services, and one year, in the case of industrial or shipping activities.
-They must also comply with the following eligibility requirements:
+They must also comply with one of the following eligibility requirements:

 Please contact us to learn more about the fulfilment of this employment requirement.